Biden says workers need ‘a fair shot’ as he celebrates the labor deal saving an Illinois auto plant

 “I hope you guys have a memory,” Biden said.
 “Where I come from, it matters.”

-Biden’s reelection campaign on Thursday released a video that criticizes Trump’s record on autoworkers and manufacturing while the ad shows the former president playing golf.
+Biden’s reelection campaign on Thursday released a video that criticizes Trump’s record on autoworkers and manufacturing while showing the former president playing golf.
 Another clip shows Biden speaking through a bullhorn at the UAW picket line.
 “Joe Biden doesn’t just talk, he delivers,” the narrator says.

 Biden learned that the Stellantis factory could close during a trip to Chicago on June 28, when he spoke about the economy.